matthew-smith60657/cards/README.md

 ##In progress
 - Add victory condition & flavortext for most four-tets, as well as score updates.
+- Connect to localhost database to store user login & statistics
+- Shift localhost database to cloud database

 ##Future ideas
 - Old Maid